 BLUECOAT brings together a multidisciplinary team of 17 entities from 11 European and associated countries, including Belgium, France, Italy, Austria, Switzerland, Greece, Norway, Sweden, Ireland, UK and Canada.

-The consortium compromises 3 large companies (SOP, AN, PG) and 7 SMEs (AdM, TEMAS, ZIR, FLTL, KON, SKFlex, IDMT), enabling the growth of the organizations and the scaling up of the coatings developed during and beyond the project.
+The consortium comprises of 3 large companies (SOP, AN, PG) and 7 SMEs (AdM, TEMAS, ZIR, FLTL, KON, SKFlex, IDMT), enabling the growth of the organizations and the scaling up of the coatings developed during and beyond the project.

 University of Birmingham is one of the leading research-based universities in the United Kingdom; the breadth of research expertise is a distinctive characteristic of the University.
 Formulation Engineering at UoB is unique in addressing physical, chemical, and digital aspects of formulated products, including coatings.
 UoB coordinates the BLUECOAT project overall and leads the coating formulation development.